unt-libraries/django-name/docs/installation.rst

 - Postgres or MySQL
 - Django Admin

-.. note:: If you are unfamiliar with installing a Django app to a Django project, check out the docs_.
+.. note:: Django Name is intended to be installed within a Django project.
+If you are unfamiliar with Django, check out the docs_.

 .. _docs: https://docs.djangoproject.com/en/1.8/